tybottorff/bottorffdocs/notes/literature_notes.md

  - Tex importance depends on pre-treatment terminal Tex infiltration: low terminal Tex baseline infiltration responsive tumors had PD-1 blockade increasing these cells (increased infiltration or expansion of these cells, consistent with increased exhausted-like T cells with ICB), but high terminal Tex baseline infiltration responsive tumors had opposite pattern (decreased frequency with ICB)
 ### Local expansion of pre-existing Texp cells
  - local expansion of pre-existing Texp cells drives Texp accumulation, as does clonal revival (from periphery)
+# Teplizumab improves and stabilizes beta cell function in antibody positive high-risk individuals
+ - 1 14 day course of teplizumab in non-diabetics at high risk for T1D, helps people remain T1D-free
+ - changes in C-peptide with teplizumab treatment associated with increases in partially exhausted memory KLRG1<sup>+</sup>TIGIT<sup>+</sup> CD8s that showed reduced secretion of IFNgamma and TNFalpha
 # Th2 cell clonal expansion at diagnosis in human type 1 diabetes
  - frequency of CD127<sup>high</sup> Th2 cells positively correlates with length of partial remission of T1D (common after diagnosis, a period of partial remission, longer partial remission associated with better response to treatment)
  - identify clonally expanded Th2 clusters in CD127<sup>high</sup> cells from T1D but not from healthy donors